 189. The Rival Candidates. - With Henry's death two candidates presented themselves for the throne, - Henry's daughter, Matilda (for he left no lawful son), and his nephew, Stephen.
-In France the custom of centuries had determined that the crown should never descend to a female.
-It was an age when the sovereign was expected to lead his army in person, and it certainly was not expedient that a woman should hold a position one of whose chief duties she could not discharge.
-This French custom had, of course, no force in England; but the Norman nobles must have recognized its reasonableness; or if not, the people did.

-Four years after Stephen's accession Matilda landed in England and claimed the crown.
+In France, the custom of centuries had determined that the crown should never descend to a female; and in an age when the sovereign was expected to lead his army in person, it certainly was not expedient that a woman should hold a position one of whose chief duties she could not discharge.
+This French custom had, of course, no force in England; but the Norman nobles must have recognized its reasonableness; or if not, the people did.1 Four years after Stephen's accession Matilda landed in England and claimed the crown.
 The East of England stood by Stephen, the West by Matilda.
-For the sake of promoting discord, and through discord their own private ends, part of the barons gave their support to Matilda, while the rest refused, as they said, to
+For the sake of promoting discord, and through discord their own private ends, part of the barons gave their support to Matilda, while the rest refused, as they said, to "hold their estates under a distaff."
+The fatal defect in the new king was the absence of executive ability.
+Following the example of Henry, he issued two charters or pledges of good government;